superman-lopez/ag-grid-auto-complete/README.md

 # ag-grid-auto-complete
 Autocomplete cellEditor for ag-Grid, made as Angular component.
+There are dependencies on Ag-Grid Angular as well as HttpClient.
 The component uses ag-theme-balham.

 ## Description
 I was looking for an autocomplete cellEditor but could not find any.
 I decided to write a component that would use ag-Grid for the presentation of the selection box.
 I had the following requirements: